vijoy-sunil/EngineV2/Misc/Checklist.md

 }
 ```
 - [x] Functions should be named long; even if it is self explanatory
-- [x] Parameter names should be named to not cause confusion (for eg: device could be phy or log)
 - [x] Alias functions should be named with `EXT` suffix
 - [x] Return objects/literals methods start with `get` or `create`
 - [x] Return boolean methods start with `is`
-- [x] Return structure/class by pointer
-- [x] Return vector
+- [x] Return struct/class/vector
 ```
 {
     by value,                   if local
+    by pointer (struct/class),  otherwise
-    by reference,   otherwise
+    by reference (vector),      otherwise
 }
 ```
 - [x] private/public/protected methods are placed appropriately